vanessa247122-dev/Finance-Analytics-Portfolio/Real-Estate-DataFest/README.md

 Tableau
 Canva

-My Contribution
+My Contribution:
-Cleaned and prepared the dataset for analysis
+Cleaned and prepared the dataset for analysis,
-Helped develop data visualizations
+Helped develop data visualizations,
-Conducted supporting research
+Conducted supporting research,
-Helped structure the team's approach by breaking down the dataset and determining where to begin the analysis Collaborated with the team to develop and present our findings within the 72-hour competition
+Helped structure the team's approach by breaking down the dataset and determining where to begin the analysis, Collaborated with the team to develop and present our findings within the 72-hour competition

 Project Deliverable